thefrontside/microstates/README.md

 <details>
   <summary>💬 <strong>Chat</strong></summary>

   [Join our community on Discord](http://bit.ly/microstates-discord).
 Everyone is welcome.
-We even have a beginner channel.
+If you're a new to programming join our #beginner channel where extra care is taken to support those who're just getting started.

 </details>